 The mex -setup command may need to be run on your PC in order to select a compiler.
 For 64-bit versions of MATLAB on Microsoft Windows you will need to install the Microsoft Windows 7.1 SDK as per the instructions available from http://uk.mathworks.com/matlabcentral/answers/101105-how-do-i-install-microsoft-windows-sdk-7-1

 The simplest method for installing the USB driver for the oscilloscope is to install the PicoScope 6 software which is also available for free from http://www.picotech.com/software.html (Microsoft Windows version) or by following the instructions available from http://www.picotech.com/linux.html for Linux versions.

 Please refer to the ‘MATLAB Instrument Driver for PicoScope 3000 A/B Series Function Guide’ pdf document in the root directory of the zip for further information on installing and running the examples, as well as the functions.
 The main PicoScope 3000A/B Series Programmer’s Guide in the SDK should also be referred to.

 For further information on MATLAB and the Instrument Control Toolbox, please visit:

 To view Pico Technology's Hardware Support page, please visit:

-Please send any feedback or report bugs to firstname.lastname@example.org
+Please rate this Instrument Driver package and send any feedback or report bugs to firstname.lastname@example.org